 In 2020, we have gone even further.
 Against the backdrop of the German EU Council Presidency in 2020, the academy was intended to take place for the first time as an entirely Pan-European event.
 29 partner nations selected two students each for this purpose.
 But things turned out differently than planned: Due to the Covid-19-Pandemic, the QFA could not take place in 2020.
 Instead of meeting face-to-face, the participants were invited to a short virtual programme with an introduction to the topic and numerous networking opportunities.
 Due to the ongoing pandemic situation in 2021, the Ministry reinvited the students to a three-day academy in gather.town, a virtual space platform in which attendees can move around and interact through avatars.
 To ensure that the participants and organisers could stay in touch, virtual regulars’ tables had been organized every three months.

 Who is hosting?

-The Academy will take place within the framework of Germany‘s EU Council Presidency 2020.
-It is hosted by the German Federal Ministry of Education and Research (BMBF) in cooperation with Ferdinand-Braun-Institut, Leibniz-Institut für Höchstfrequenztechnik (FBH) and Humboldt- Universität zu Berlin.
-The initiative is supported by the European Quantum Flagship Initiative of the European Commission and various institutions of the participating states.
+The QFA is hosted by the German Federal Ministry of Education and Research (BMBF) in cooperation with Ferdinand-Braun-Institut, Leibniz-Institut für Höchstfrequenztechnik (FBH) and Humboldt-Universität zu Berlin.
+The initiative is supported by the Quantum Flagship Initiative of the European Commission and various institutions of the participating countries.

 Who can participate?

+The selected participants are bachelor or master students of engineering, natural sciences, or information sciences with basic knowledge in quantum mechanics from universities of the participating countries.
 Participation in the academy is free of charge.
 Meals and housing will be provided.
 Travel expenses to and from Berlin will be reimbursed in coordination with the organizers.
-The event language is English.
+The language of the event is English.